-Frederic Edwin Church USA
+Frederic Edwin Church Biography | Oil Painting Reproductions

 5-4-1826 Hartford, USA – 4-7-1900 New York, USABack to Artist IndexView Artists Paintings

-The public were charged admission and provided with opera glasses to examine the painting's details.
-The work was an instant success.
-Church eventually sold it for $10,000, at that time the highest price ever paid for a work by a living American artist.
-During the Civil War, Church was inspired to paint "Our Banner in the Sky", from which a lithograph was made and sold to benefit the families of Union soldiers.
+The public was charged admission and provided with opera glasses to inspect the painting's details.
+The work was a monumental success and a creative achievement.
+Church sold it for $10,000, around then the most astounding price ever paid for a work by a living American artist.
+During the Civil War, Church was motivated to paint the very patriotic Our Banner in the Sky, from which a lithograph was made and sold to benefit the families of Union soldiers.

-Art Movement: Hudson River School
+Art Movement: Hudson River School.

 Artists Influencing Frederic Edwin Church: Thomas Cole.